CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/checkpy2.png)

+   >**Note:** The output may vary in your case.
+It won't be exactly the same, but it will be similar to the image provided.

 This confirms that the Copilot functionality is working properly.

 ## Task 5: Code Generation with Copilot and Copilot Chat